Frequently Asked Questions PhD in Rehabilitation Sciences

 Q: What is the schedule like in years three and four?

-A: After all classes are completed, you are expected to work on your dissertation research project in order to complete the research by the end of year four.
-At this point you will be determining your own schedule with your research mentors and partners.
+A: After all classes are completed, students are expected to work on their dissertation research projects in order to complete the research by the end of year four.
+At this point students will be determining their own schedules with their research mentors and partners.

 Q: Do I need to determine ahead of time whose research lab I will be joining?

 A: We encourage all applicants to look carefully at the faculty pages of the PhD RS website to understand what areas of research are currently being conducted by our affiliated faculty.
 It is recommended that you identify a faculty member or two whom you would like to work with at the time of application and include this as part of your application essay.
 This helps in determining if the program is a match for your research interests.

 Q: What are some examples of research projects that current students are working on?

 A: Students are working in a variety of research labs investigating clinically important topics such as: